IB/M Guidelines For Clinic Experiences

 Clinic experiences – working in classrooms and schools with children and in collaboration with skilled, experienced and certified teachers – is a central activity in the IB/M program.
 Over the course of the IB/M program, students complete the equivalent of six semesters, an average of 1200 hours, of clinic-based experiences.
 The experiences become increasingly complex and demanding as students make their way through the program.

 Clinic experiences are designed to complement the university course work IB/M students are taking concurrently with their clinic placement.
 Each semester students are also enrolled in a small seminar with other students who are at the same phase in the IB/M program.
 In these seminars, students are expected to talk and write about what they are doing in and learning from their clinic placements, how they are learning in clinic is related to their learning in their university courses, and how their understandings of students, teachers, schools, and teaching is changing as a function of their varied learning experiences.
 The goal of the Clinic/Seminar/Core structure that runs throughout the IB/M program is to provide the students with the knowledge, skills and supervised practice needed to engage in substantive analysis of and reflection upon the enormous and complex task of educating the youth of this country.

 Common Expectations for All Clinic Experiences

 While clinic experiences across the IB/M program vary greatly in terms of the focus and expectations placed upon the students, there are many expectations that are common to all clinic placements.
-Therefore, this section of the handbook will address those expectations for the clinic experience, the IB/M students, the clinic leaders/teachers, and the seminar leaders/university supervisors that cut across all clinic experiences and assignments.
+Therefore, this section of the handbook will address those expectations for the clinic experience, the IB/M students, the clinic leaders/teacher, and the seminar leaders/university supervisors that cut across all clinic experiences and assignments.